 - Lionsmane and Chaga mushrooms for cognition support

 Environmental factors also impact our resilience from noise and light pollution to actual air pollution and chemicals in the foods we eat.
-We have the most control over our home environment, so this is a good place to start optimising if you suffer with chronic pain.
+We have the most control over our home environment, so this is a good place to start optimizing if you suffer from chronic pain.
 Ergonomic seating can make a difference as can changing sleeping equipment eg. mattresses, pillows etc for comfort and other occupational therapy approaches to reduce muscle fatigue and stiffness.

 Infrared saunas and cold water immersion therapy may also be helpful for some types of chronic pain conditions, but should be done gradually after discussing with a doctor or health practitioner to make sure it’s right for you, since it is not recommending in all types of chronic pain.

 There are many different types of imaging tests that may be appropriate depending on the type of pain you have to help in the diagnosis.
 However, research has shown that often imaging doesn’t always match up with the level of pain you experience.
 For nerve pain, EMG studies may be helpful in diagnosis but may miss small fibre neuropathy.

 We can use functional medicine testing as part of the treatment in chronic pain conditions.
-These tests look at factors such as genetic stress tolerance, gut microbiome and gut-brain axis function, inflammatory biomarkers and circadian rhythm dysfunction which can affect pain signalling.
-These tests are optional and not needed for everyone.
-They can help further customise treatment in some cases.
+These tests look at factors such as genetic stress tolerance, gut microbiome and gut-brain axis function, inflammatory biomarkers, autonomic dysfunction and circadian rhythm dysfunction which can affect pain signalling.
+These tests can help further customize treatment in some cases.